 The Sphynx cats unique appearance is certainly charming – with their short fur and pointed ears, they stand out from the crowd.
 But beyond looks, this cat breed is known for being a smart and loving companion.

 A Sphynx cat will quickly become an important part of the family and form strong bonds with its owners.
 They rarely vocalize, making them perfect for those looking for a quiet pet that won’t disturb the neighbors.

 Bengal cats are one of the most popular cat breeds in the world.
 They are known for their beautiful coat patterns and curious personalities that make them a joy to be around.
 But when it comes to keeping them as indoor pets, many cat lovers have concerns about whether they’ll be happy living inside all the time.

 The truth is, Bengal cats can make great indoor pets!
 They’re intelligent, playful and love human interaction.
-With plenty of toys and scratching posts available, they’ll have no trouble staying active while indoors.
+With plenty of toys, a cat wheel and scratching posts available, they’ll have no trouble staying active while indoors.
 Plus, unlike other breeds that can become lazy and overweight when kept inside all day, Bengals are naturally active and will enjoy jumping around your home to burn off energy.

 As an added bonus the Bengal cat is considered hypoallergenic as it produces fewer allergens than other breeds of cat.

 Is it OK to have an indoor only cat?